Copyright 2025-2026 Thousand Brains Project

 if self.using_pc_guide:

-logging.debug("First movement after exiting PC-guided sequence")
+logger.debug("First movement after exiting PC-guided sequence")

 self.reset_pc_buffers()